Kosciuszko Bridge: Construction

 By the mid-1920s, plans for another replacement of the Meeker Avenue bridge had already been suggested.
 However, funding for the new bridge was not allocated until 1938, though construction on the new span began almost immediately.
 At this point, the 1894 span was permanently closed and subsequently dismantled.
 One person who helped build the new $1.5 million Meeker Avenue Bridge was John Kelly, a former Navy deep-sea diver from Greenpoint, Brooklyn.
 In 1938, he completed his task of building a cofferdam, a box-like structure made of 250 steel sheets.
 This enabled workmen to operate and build an underwater pier in dry surroundings on the Brooklyn side of the new bridge.
 After that, Kelly began cutting away cofferdam bracings on the Queens side, at Laurel Hill Boulevard and Review Avenue.
 One of the tools he worked with was an underwater-operated cutting torch that burned oxygen, hydrogen, and compressed air.
 The new Bridge was formally opened to traffic on August 23, 1939.
 It was built at a cost of $6 million to $13 million (equal to between $ and $ in dollars).
-The Meeker Avenue Bridge's design and form were vastly different than the first Meeker Avenue Bridge.
+The Meeker Avenue Bridge's design and form were vastly different from the first Meeker Avenue Bridge.
 The earlier was a swing drawbridge and carried a two-lane, 20 ft roadway and two sidewalks.
 The new bridge carried two three-lane concrete roadways each 32 ft wide and separated by a 4 ft median, as well as sidewalks.
 This new bridge structure contained 16,315 ST of steel, along with 88,120 yd3 of concrete masonry.

 The city government officially renamed the new bridge after Tadeusz Kościuszko, a Polish general in the American Revolutionary War, on July 10, 1940.
 On September 22, 1940, months after the conquest of Poland, Mayor Fiorello La Guardia led a renaming ceremony.
 The naming occurred in the presence of 15,000 people, mainly Polish-American residents and city and state government representatives, some stating that the spirit of Polish liberty would never die.
 There were parades at both ends of the bridge, and La Guardia unveiled plaques that commemorated the new name.
 The mayor described President Franklin D. Roosevelt, like Kościuszko, as a "champion of liberty during a difficult period", referring to the World War II occupation of Poland by Germany.
 He also stated, "I am confident that Poland will live again.
 Any land that breeds such lovers of freedom can never be kept enslaved.
 The Polish people may be captive, but the flaming spirit of Polish liberty will never be destroyed."
 Two of the bridge towers were surmounted with eagles, one with the Polish eagle and the other the American eagle.